Dog Vaccinations We Offer in Dallas, TX

-Like all pet vaccinations, dog vaccinations stimulate an immune response through small doses of active bacteria or viruses.
+Like all pet vaccinations, cat and dog vaccinations stimulate an immune response through small doses of active bacteria or viruses.
 In turn, antibodies are strengthened.
 So that when pets are exposed to diseases they’d otherwise be at risk for, their bodies recognize it and fight it off.
 Puppies are still growing and are vulnerable to illness and parasites, making puppy shots an important part of your pet’s life.
 Upon adoption, schedule a wellness visit so we can administer vaccines to keep them healthy.

 Necessary Core Dog Vaccines

 Certain vaccines are considered core by the veterinarian community at large because of the risk they pose to all pets.
 Dogs and have specific diseases they must be protected against.
 Vaccines dogs must be administered include canine distemper and rabies.
 The canine distemper vaccine protects dogs against four dangerous diseases in just one dose.
 After puppies receive initial vaccination, preferably between 6-10 weeks of age, they receive several series of boosters to maximize immunities.
 Adult dogs are readministered only once every three years for both canine distemper and rabies.

 During your pet’s annual wellness examinations, we carefully assess your pet’s lifestyle.
 In addition to helping us create individualized treatment plans, this helps us determine what lifestyle vaccines your pet requires.